The Reed Care Team

 - Meet privately with the student

-- Ask, "How are thing going for you?"
+- Ask open ended questions such as: "How are thing going for you?"

 - Share specific signs you've observed using "I" statements. ("I've noticed lately that...")